hapiest-team/hapiest/README.md

 This will download the latest version of hapiest and put it in a folder named hapiest.
 In order to run *hapiest*, you must have all of the packages listen in requirements.txt installed.

+It is recommended you install these packages using a [virtual environment](https://docs.python.org/3/tutorial/venv.html).

 To install these packages automatically, you can run the following command:
 ```bash
 pip install -r requirements.txt
 ```
+Note that your pip program may be called pip3.

 Then, to run the program execute the following:
 ```bash